Ruby’s inherited Hook: The Timing Problem and a TracePoint Solution in WiFi Wand

 Understanding the Timing Issue

-The inherited hook is called immediately when Ruby encounters the class declaration line (class User < BaseModel), but before any of the method definitions in the class body are processed.
+The inherited hook is called immediately when Ruby encounters the class declaration line (class UbuntuModel < BaseModel), but before any of the method definitions in the class body are processed.
 Here’s the execution order:

-1. Ruby sees class User < BaseModel
+1. Ruby sees class UbuntuModel < BaseModel

-2. inherited(User) is called immediately
+2. inherited(UbuntuModel) is called immediately

 3. The class body is processed (method definitions, etc.)